Intranet adoption: how to get employees on board with a new intranet

 So how to overcome the root causes of intranet failure?
 How to encourage intranet adoption?
+Intranet adoption will not happen by itself.
+Organizations need a rollout plan and management needs to prioritize the intranet adoption process.
 Here are a few tips for your intranet adoption strategy and how to get your team on board with the new intranet software - from the C-Suite to project teams.

 1. Getting management on board with intranet adoption

 The first step in getting company-wide buy-in is getting your C-Suite on board.
 This group is crucial to have on your side for the intranet adoption process not just because they have a big say in company management, but because employees will follow their lead.

 Employees look to management as an example.
 As Hannah Price at CMS Wire puts it, “If the CEO is still sending internal reply-all emails rather than using the intranet’s chat feature, or storing files on a hard drive rather than the intranet system, others will do the same.”
 If your C-Suite uses the intranet from day one, employees will follow suite, which results in a company-wide intranet adoption.
 So, how do you make this happen?

 To get C-Suite buy-in, you need to consult them and convince them before implementation begins.
 They should be involved in all of the intranet planning and strategy meetings.
 But you will need to start with a pitch.
 What executive management wants to see first is hard facts and data to support your claim.
 You need to prove to them that this will be worth their investment.

 There are tons of statistics out there that support and validate the success and ROI you will see from implementing an intranet system.
 For example, McKinsey researches social technology in the workplace, and has found that “using social technologies to improve collaboration and communication within and across companies could raise the productivity of interaction workers by 20 to 25 percent.”
 This statistic comes complete with a graph that explains how they quantified that number.